-Entry criteria detail a typical offer but the College considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
+All applications are considered on an individual basis which means offers are based on qualifications, personal profile and experience.
 If you have any queries regarding your offer please contact our Admissions Team.
-Typical offer: 1 A Level at C Grade or above 2 A Levels at E Grade or MP/PPP profile from a BTEC Level 3 qualification and five GCSEs at Grade C or above, to include English and Maths (or equivalent qualifications).
+Typical offer: 1 A Level at C Grade or above or 2 A Levels at E Grade or MP/PPP profile from a BTEC Level 3 qualification and five GCSEs at Grade C or above, to include English and Maths (or equivalent qualifications).

 The programme will include lectures, fieldwork, practical and tutorial sessions.
-The programme employs a variety of assessment techniques including reports, presentations, assignments, debates, practical work and examinations.
+The course is mostly assignment based assessment.

 There will be additional course-related costs.